-In a new report, the Congressional Budget Office (CBO) projects that GDP will be $3.9 trillion lower over 2020–2021 than in its January projections.
+In a July 8 report, the Congressional Budget Office (CBO) projects that GDP will be $3.9 trillion lower over 2020–2021 than in its January projections.
 Decreased consumer spending and private investment account for most of the decline.
 The CBO anticipates that additional federal funding for state and local governments would increase output by reducing the size of tax increases and spending cuts enacted by those jurisdictions to balance their budgets.

 A report tracking each state’s re-opening status, updated daily, is online now at The New York Times.
 Status of stay-at-home orders are included as well as indications for major market sectors (e.g., Retail, Food and Drink, Entertainment).
 Categories may shift as conditions change or to account for changes in the national landscape.